On average, there are 5,000-6,000 nursing-related jobs posted on this site on any given day.

 Advances in medical technology over the past 5 years have been impressive.
 But even more impressive: the widespread adoption of a scant few of those technologies.

 There is good news for those contemplating becoming a nurse in the coming years, job opportunities are on the rise.
 According to the Bureau of Labor Statistics, the outlook is excellent for registered nurses and jobs in the field of nursing are expected to increase at a faster rate than in other areas.
 The one caveat is that positions in hospitals are not expected to increase as dramatically as in other areas because of reduced patient time in the facilities and the increased offerings in specialty facilities for procedures once offered only in hospitals.
 Not only are these jobs becoming more readily available, they are also great jobs to have.
 The U.S. News and World Report listed registered nurse as the best job for 2012 in the field of health care and also overall out of all the jobs profiled.
-It topped the list because of the projected growth in the industry, current employment rates, average salary, and job satisfaction. [click to continue…]
+It topped the list because of the projected growth in the industry, current employment rates, average salary, and job satisfaction.
+Continue reading “Which Nursing Job is Easier to Find – ICU Nurse, ER Nurse, or OR Nurse?”

 Each year, there are thousands of medical conferences and more than a thousand conferences specific or related to nursing of note in the U.S.